 *go around saying names*

-Ellie will start explaining what our Social Justice Club is and how we have benefited from this particular after school program.
+Student 2 will start explaining what our Social Justice Club is and how we have benefited from this particular after school program.

-Ellie
+Student 2

 In our club we believe that a just society is the one that helps all its members achieve their full potential.
 We can only reach our full potential, however, if we cooperate with and care for each other.
 No one can be their best alone.
 That’s why in the past two years, we have studied about some of the issues that affect the well-being of our communities and have taken some actions on these issues.